 Marijuana plants require the right type and amount of nutrients for every phase of their lives.
 Although most soil growers, especially those who grow cannabis directly from the ground, prefer to add minimal fertilizers, or don’t use any nutrients at all.
 But we all know that adding nutrients supports your plants’ growth and development plus, nutrients can also improve your plants’ chances of producing more yields.

 During the growing phase, your plants are actively vegging out and growing taller and wider and for this, these plants require fertilizers with higher nitrogen but lower potassium and phosphorus.
-But during the blooming phase, everything changes as your plants cease to grow and focus all their energies to blooming buds.
+But during the blooming phase, everything changes as your plants cease to grow and focus all their energies on blooming buds.
 Therefore, it’s time to use fertilizers with low Nitrogen and higher phosphorus and potassium instead.
 You can purchase cannabis nutrients and fertilizers from online shops or local gardening shops as well.

 Cabinets, Cupboards, and Tents